 Jazz Studies at Brandon University attracts talented students from coast-to-coast in Canada, and also from around the globe.
-The Jazz Studies Program at BU offers students a unique and comprehensive course of study leading to the Bachelor of Music degree in Jazz Performance.
+The Jazz and Contemporary Popular Music program at BU offers students a unique and comprehensive course of study leading to the Bachelor of Music degree in Jazz and Contemporary Popular Music.
 Our carefully designed curriculum was crafted by full time faculty members Greg Gatien (saxophone), Michael Cain (piano) and Eric Platz (drums/percussion).
 Through personalized instruction, we provide high-level training in a dynamic and supportive learning environment.

 Based on the tried and true Artist-as-Mentor tradition, students work closely with experienced faculty as they learn first hand about the language of jazz.
 This work blends detailed study of the music’s history, theory, and performance practices.
 Our diverse curriculum also includes thorough instruction in the areas of jazz improvisation, composition, arranging, and pedagogy.
 Emphasis is placed on small group playing as a means of exploring advanced solo and ensemble techniques.

 Outside the classroom, students experience numerous opportunities to perform, record, rehearse, and study privately.
 This year, seven small jazz groups and two large jazz ensembles give frequent performances at Brandon University and at off-campus locations.
 The small groups play weekly at a downtown café.

 The school of music is particularly proud to have pianist Michael Cain as an Associate Professor on faculty, teaching jazz piano, improvisation, composition, electronic music, and directs the top jazz big band.